Story and photos by Marianne Scott

 Available in Bamfield stores, or through the Bamfield Historical Society Bookstore.
 Published in 2012, 70 pages, $35 plus shipping and handling, ISBN 978-0-9880387-1-4.
 Proceeds from the sale of this book help support the Bamfield Historical Society.

-Based in Victoria, British Columbia, Marianne Scott lives writes for numerous publications in the U.S., Canada and the UK.
+Based in Victoria, British Columbia, Marianne Scott writes for numerous publications in the U.S., Canada and the UK.
 She also writes as a volunteer for some non-profit organizations.
-Marianne is the author of Naturally Salty — Coastal Characters of the Pacific Northwest, and Ocean Alexander, the First 25 Years.
-Her website is www.saltytales.com.
+She’s the author of Naturally Salty — Coastal Characters of the Pacific Northwest, and Ocean Alexander, the First 25 Years.
+Her email is firstname.lastname@example.org.

 Enjoy other articles by Marianne Scott in our feature article collection:

 A Walk Through Berlin’s Public Art